Connect with us

 McNeil spoke up.
 “We have a definite purpose and goal in mind,” he said, “and with God on our side, then we ask, ‘Who can be against us?’”

-That afternoon, they entered Woolworth's in Greensboro.
+That afternoon, they entered Woolworth’s in downtown Greensboro.
 After buying toothpaste and other items inside the store, they walked to the lunch counter and sat down.
 They ordered coffee, but those in charge refused to serve them.
 The students stood their ground by keeping their seats.

 The next day, they returned with dozens of students.
 This time, white customers shouted racial epithets and insults at them.